Introducing the new Render CLI and refreshed Render Dashboard.

 • Consider self-hosting.
 At Propeller Digital, we used to prefer SaaS tools for backends.
 Now after successfully self-hosting Medusa on Render, we’re leaning toward hosting things ourselves.
 We’ve dramatically changed our philosophy after realizing how much more control you have this way.
 And as I said earlier, SaaS backends are popular, but they can be a lot more expensive.
 Give self-hosting a try: it might not be as scary as you think.

-Render: Thanks so much Oliver!
-Where can folks find you if they want to get in touch or learn more about Propeller Digital?
-Oliver: You can find out more about Propeller Digital on our website or connect with us on LinkedIn.
+You can find out more about Propeller Digital on their website or connect with them on LinkedIn.